wazuh/wazuh-documentation/source/user-manual/capabilities/virustotal-scan/index.rst

 From version 3.0.0, Wazuh incorporates a new integration which scans monitored files for malicious content.

-This solution consists in an integration with VirusTotal, a powerful platform that aggreates many antivirus products and an online scanning engine.
-Combining this tool with our FIM engine, we have a simple way to scan the monitored files by **syscheck** looking for any malicious content.
+This solution is possible through an integration with VirusTotal, which is a powerful platform that aggregates multiple antivirus products along with an online scanning engine.
+Combining this tool with our FIM engine provides a simple means of scanning the files that are monitored by **syscheck** to inspect them for malicious content.

 .. topic:: Contents